Team at the research station

 Dr. Caroline Schuppli

-Caroline is a postdoctoral researcher from the Department of Anthropology at the University of Zürich, Switzerland (AIM).
-She is managing the Suaq project and the research activities of the AIM at Suaq.
-Caroline studies the learning behavior of immature orangutans as well as the acquisition and spread of cultural repertoires.
+Caroline is a postdoctoral researcher from the Department of Anthropology at the University of Zürich, Switzerland and the University of Leipzig, Germany.
+She is directing the SUAQ project and the research activities of the AIM at Suaq.
+Caroline studies the learning behavior of immature orangutans as well as the acquisition and transmission of cultural repertoires.
+Caroline is also the president of the board of the SUAQ foundation.

-Subhan is the local camp manager of the Suaq research station.
+Subhan is the local SOCP camp manager of the Suaq monitoring station.
 He has joined the Suaq team in early 2017 and is in charge of the on-site administrative management of the station since mid 2017.

-Julia is a PhD student from the Department of Anthropology at the University of Zürich, Switzerland (AIM).
-Julia is collecting data on the Suaq orangutans for her PhD project on male – female relationships in wild orangutans.
+Julia is a PhD student from the University of Leipzig, the MPI for evolutionary Anthropology in Leipzig, Germany, and from Department of Anthropology at the University of Zürich (AIM), Switzerland.
+Julia is collecting data on the Suaq orangutans for her PhD project on cultural transmission through migrating unflanged male orangutans in the wild.

-Fikar is senior field assistant at the Suaq research station.
+Fikar is senior SUAQ field assistant at the Suaq monitoring station.
 He has been working at Suaq as a field assistant since 2007.
 Apart from taking orangutan behavioral data, Fikars expertise lies in technical tasks.
 At camp, he spends his free time carving or making hand-made fish traps.

-Adami is a field assistant at the Suaq research station.
-He has joined the Suaq team in early 2016 and is currently still in training.
+Adami is a SUAQ junior field assistant at the Suaq monitoring station.
+He has joined the Suaq team in early 2016.
 At camp Adami likes to help out in the kitchen and makes the best fried bananas of all.

-Saidi is working at the Suaq research station as a field assistant.
-Having joined the Suaq team in early 2016 Saidi is still in training.
+Saidi is working at the Suaq monitoring station as a SUAQ junior field assistant.
+Suaq assistant team in early 2016.
 Saidi is one our most successful orangutan finders and is always contagiously motivated and cheerful.

 Pak Samsuar is involved in coording logistics and other activites of the Suaq research station.
 Being based at the village, Pak Samsuar is also helping us to keep a constant dialogue with the local villages.